shinys000114/odroid-powermate/docs/pin.md

 ## J2 UART Pin header

 Connected to the `U0RXD`, `U0TXD` system UART of the ESP32-C3.
 Currently not used on this board.
+It can be used as GPIO through appropriate configuration in esp-idf.

 ## J3 ODROID UART Connector